Braves vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have a 69.2% chance to win this matchup based on the moneyline's implied probability.
+- Based on this game's moneyline, the Braves have an implied win probability of 67.7%.

-- Atlanta has played in 117 games with over/under set, and have combined with opponents to go over the total 64 times (64-50-3).
+- In the 118 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 65 times (65-50-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!